SwitchCraftCC/sc-docs/src/rules.md

 Attempting to evade a previous punishment may result in extension or escalation of the punishment.
 A mute may be extended, or could be turned into a temporary ban.

-- Admins and moderators interpret the rules.
-You cannot argue about special cases.
+- <b>Staff interpret the rules.
+You cannot argue about special cases.</b>
+- "Talking back" to staff or otherwise being rude or disrespectful can result in a mute, escalation to a temporary ban, or the extension of an existing mute or temporary ban.
+  - Remember that staff are only trying to make the server a safe, fair and fun place for everybody, and have no reason to tolerate disrespect when they are trying to help you.
-- Evading a chat mute in-game (e.g. with another account, by proxy of another player, via chatboxes, chatbox commands, regular commands) can result in extension of the mute, or escalation to a tempban.
+- Evading a chat mute in-game (e.g. with another account, by proxy of another player, via chatboxes, chatbox commands, regular commands) can result in extension of the mute, or escalation to a temporary ban.
-- Evading a Discord mute (e.g. with another account, or by proxy of another player) can result in extension of the mute, or escalation to a tempban.
+- Evading a Discord mute (e.g. with another account, or by proxy of another player) can result in extension of the mute, or escalation to a temporary ban.
 - Evading a ban, in-game and/or in Discord, by creating/using alt accounts can result in a permanent ban on all associated accounts.
 - Harassing other players or staff regarding the reasoning for a mute or ban, or arguing with the terms of the mute or